L3viathan/toolib/README.md

 ##Classes

-`DirectedGraph` is a naive implementation of a directed graph that was the result of a homework in a Python course I once did.
-It still works, but is in need of a rewrite.

 `Heap` is a wrapper around a list with the `heapq` module of the standard library that accepts a key argument, which can be used to have heaps that are sorted by something else than the standard key.

 `CSV` is a simple wrapper for csv files.
 Returns namedtuples, can write from tuples.
 Nicer than `csv.writer` and `csv.reader`, imho.
 May break with some files, though, so don't use in production.